heng2j/multigrid/HW2.md

 In this death match scenario, your 'Red' agent will play against a pre-trained 'Blue' agent.
 The objective can be achieved in two ways:

   1. Grab the Red key and then unlock the Red door.
-  2. Confront the Blue agent and use the [`toggle`](multigrid/core/actions.py) action, effectively trapping the Blue agent in their locked Blue room.
+  2. Eliminating the Blue agent and use the [`toggle`](multigrid/core/actions.py) action, effectively trapping the Blue agent in their locked Blue room.

 > **Note**: The `manual_control.py` script might crash when trying to navigate the scenario manually.
 This is due to the multi-agent nature of the `MultiGrid-CompetativeRedBlueDoor-v3-DTDE-1v1` scenario.
 Current support doesn't extend to controlling multiple agents with diverse actions.